2sic/2sxc-docs/2sxc Docs Generator/how-to/razor/customizedata.md

 # Event _CustomizeData()_ on the Razor Page

-This document has been moved to @HowTo.Razor.CustomizeData
+This document has been moved to @NetCode.Razor.CustomizeData